alxwen711/alxwen711.github.io/main.md

 ---

-## alxwen711.github.io
+# alxwen711.github.io
 Hello, and welcome to my Github Webpage.

-On this website I will be posting some of my coding projects as well as many other code related things.
-I might also write down some math stuff here as well.
-For now, since this site is using Jekyll to format everything and make sure that this page is not just a wall of HTML code, the sample text below is being kept here for reference.
-Once enough has been actually created on this website it will be removed.
+Here I write about mostly coding related topics.
+Currently this entails what I've done on CodeForces over the year, but future posts may also include recaps of my progress on other projects located on my Github.
+Check the Todo list for what my current plans are.

 [About me](https://alxwen711.github.io/about)